 - Aaron Fulkerson – Founder of MindTouch, self service support software

 - Chris Martinez – Co-Founder of Idiomatic, AI driven insights tool for support conversations

 - Nick Mehta – Founder of Gainsight, a customer success platform

 - Derek Homann – Co-Founder of Median, screenshare software for chat

-It’s almost too much, isn’t it?
-If you are the Twitter type, we’ve put together a handy list for you to subscribe to.
+So if you are the Twitter type, we’ve put together a handy list of customer service experts for you to subscribe to.
 You can find our Twitter list of top customer service experts HERE.

 Have we missed someone? (we’re sorry!)
 Need to request a correction? (again, we’re sorry!)
 Email us at email@example.com to get in touch.